kumarkirankg/medprep/README.md

 **MedPrep sits in between.**

-It takes EMMA's call transcript, analyses it using Claude (Anthropic's AI), and returns:
+It takes EMMA's call transcript, analyses it using Gemini API, and returns:

 - A **triage priority** — Urgent, Routine, or Self-care
 - A **structured clinical note** ready for the GP or pharmacist